Major programs

 - Erika Burioli ( Host-Pathogen-Environment Interactions Laboratory) with the HYPERCAN project, which focuses on transmissible cancers in mussels.

-Portrait of Erika Burioli - Paul Antonio (Geosciences Montpellier) with the UBEICH project, which proposes a new experimental method to refine the dating of the Earth's inner core.
+Profile of Erika Burioli - Paul Antonio (Géosciences Montpellier) with the UBEICH project, which proposes a new experimental method to refine the dating of the Earth’s inner core.

 ERC Advanced Grant

-- David Mouillot (MARBEC), whose BLUE-AFRICA project will conduct transdisciplinary research to assess the potential of coastal marine resources in reducing poverty and emigration in rural areas of East Africa affected by land aridification.
+- David Mouillot (MARBEC), whose BLUE-AFRICA project will facilitate transdisciplinary research to assess the potential of coastal marine resources to reduce poverty and emigration in rural regions of East Africa affected by land desertification.

 Read the press release